Gor36/Gor36/README.md

 ### ✨ About me in 30 seconds ✨
 * 🎓 Education:
- -  VUNTS VVA Air Force named after.Gagarin and Zhukovsky
+ -  VUNTS VVA Air Force named after Gagarin and Zhukovsky
  - A course on the SkillFactory educational platform